-- 8.1 For the 2023 fiscal year, while there were no hedges in place for the Region's electricity accounts, the Region did enter into a number of fixed price transactions for its natural gas accounts for the purposes of providing enhanced price stability and overall cost certainty during a notably volatile period in natural gas markets which spanned from 2022 and into 2023.
+- 8.1 For the 2024 fiscal year, while there were no hedges in place for the Region's electricity accounts, the Region did enter into a number of fixed price transactions for its natural gas accounts for the purposes of providing enhanced price stability and overall cost certainty.
 While the resultant transacted volumes were secured at a price premium in contrast to the prevailing spot market pricing that may have otherwise been available, the final weighted average cost of transacted natural gas for the year was still within a price range comparable to other natural gas pricing options and programs. - 8.2 Regional staff continue to work collaboratively with the Region's respective energy advisors and, with evaluation of market conditions and supporting price and account analysis, will consider opportunities for additional commodity price hedging arrangements, where appropriate and where considered financially beneficial to do so.